Ford Puma Gen-E Review

 It’s been a long time coming, the electric Ford Puma.
 We’ve known about it for years, and have been waiting for this extravagant new electric take on the Puma which is – let’s not downplay the importance, here – the best-selling car in the UK.
 This is a really critical car for Ford.

-The Ford Puma is 4.2-metres long, 1.9-metres wide (with the mirrors) and is 1.55m tall, which means that it splits the difference between smaller cars like the Citroen e-C3 and family cars like the Citroen e-C4.
+The Ford Puma is 4.2-metres long, 1.9-metres wide (with the mirrors) and is 1.55m tall, which means that it splits the difference between smaller cars like the Citroen e-C3 and family cars like the VW ID.3.
 Obviously, it’s technically a small SUV as it’s got that swoopy, chunky SUV-ish styling, although it feels more hatchback-like when you sit in it.
-A Jeep Avenger feels more upright and SUV-ish, if that’s important to you.

 Boot space is one of the Puma’s party tricks.
 It’s huge!
 Don’t forget that the Puma is smaller than the VW ID.3, which gets a 385-litre boot, yet the Ford has a whopping 523 litres!
-BUT there is a caveat here, as 145 of those litres are in what Ford calls the ‘Gigabox’, and what the rest of us call ‘underfloor space’.
+Mind you, 145 of those litres are in what Ford calls the ‘GigaBox’, and what the rest of us call ‘underfloor space’.
 Even so, well done, Ford - that really is a useful boot and easily one of the biggest of its direct rivals – only the Skoda Elroq gets close, and that’s a slightly bigger car.
+The GigaBox is also a practical, waterproof box with a plug in it, so you could even use it as an ice bath for your beers when you’re out camping, or you can hose out all the mud that’s accumulated from the dirty wellies that you keep in there.
+Or, just don’t use the waterproof bit and keep your cables in there instead, as the small frunk requires some quite convoluted cable tidying – and even then it’ll only take one tightly coiled cable.

 It's worth noting that the Ford Puma Gen-E can tow up to 750kg, and can obviously be configured with a factory-fit tow bar, which is very useful for rear-mounted bike carriers as well as for towing a light trailer.